dsccommunity/SqlServerDsc/README.md

 This resource is used to grant, deny or revoke permissions for a user in a database.
 For more information about permissions, please read the article [Permissions (Database Engine)](https://msdn.microsoft.com/en-us/library/ms191291.aspx).

+>Note!
+When revoking permission with PermissionState 'GrantWithGrant', both the grantee and _all the other users the grantee has granted the same permission to_, will also get their permission revoked.

 #### Requirements

 * Target machine must be running Windows Server 2008 R2 or later.